-A noticeable difference in $c_p$ at minimum gust velocity is found in all sections (figures 8a), 9a), and 10a)) when compared to the constant inflow conditions.
+A noticeable difference in $c_p$ at minimum gust velocity is found in all sections (Figs. 8a, 9a, and 10a) when compared to the constant inflow conditions.
 The decrease in the stagnation point of $c_p$ to lower values at $t{min}$ is higher than that of the tower blockage effect while otherwise the pressure distributions keep the general shape.
 Conversely the difference between constant inflow conditions and the maximum gust is significantly higher.
-The maximum $c_p$ increased about 58% at the blade tip.
+The maximum $c{\rm p}$ increased about 58% at the blade tip.
 Moreover, the shape of the pressure distribution changes over the entire blade.
-This is visible especially in the mid- and outboard blade sections (figures 9a) and 10a)).
+This is visible especially in the mid-board and outboard blade sections (Figs. 9a and 10a).
 In both sections, the pressure increases rapidly in the rear half of the upper blade surface and even reaches positive values in the last 20% of the profile.
 This behaviour is a first indication of a separation region and reversed flow around the trailing edge.